Thanjavur

 The city first rose to prominence during the reign of the Cholas when it served as the capital of the empire.
 After the fall of the Cholas, the city was ruled by various dynasties such as the Mutharaiyar dynasty, the Pandyas, the Vijayanagar Empire, the Madurai Nayaks, the Thanjavur Nayaks, the Thanjavur Marathas and the British Empire.
 It has been a part of independent India since 1947.

 Etymology

 The city's name is believed to be derived from a portmanteau of "thanjam puguntha oor" (தஞ்சம் புகுந்த ஊர்) which means "the town where refugees entered", referring to the town's history of providing hospitality to newcomers.

-According to another local legend, the word Thanjavur was derived from "Tanjan", who was a Demon who was killed on this very place and that asura asked to make a beautiful city there in Hindu mythology and later the asura was slain in what is now Thanjavur by the Hindu god Neelamegha Perumal, a form of Vishnu.
+According to another local legend, the name "Thanjavur" originated from "Tanjan," an Asura (demon) who was slain on the site.
+In Hindu mythology, Tanjan requested the establishment of a beautiful city at the place where he was defeated.
+Later, the Asura was vanquished in what is now Thanjavur by the Hindu god Neelamegha Perumal, an incarnation of Vishnu.

 The city's name "Thanjavur" might also be derived from the name of a Mutharayar king, "Thananjay" or "Dhananjaya".
-Thananjaya (Dhananjaya) added to -Oor gives the name Thanjavur.
-The Kalamalla stone inscription (the first stone inscription) was made by the Renati Chola king, Erikal Muthuraju Dhanunjaya Varma of 575 CE.
+Thananjaya added to Oor gives the name Thanjavur.
+The Kalamalla stone inscription (the first stone inscription) was made by the king, Erikal Muthuraju Dhanunjaya Varma of 575 CE.